Activating Azure Rights Management

-When the Azure Rights Management service for Azure Information Protection is activated for your tenant, your organization can start to protect important data by using applications and services that support this information protection solution.
-Administrators can also manage and monitor protected files and emails that your organization owns.
-This service must be enabled before you can begin to use the information rights management (IRM) features within Office, SharePoint, and Exchange, and protect any sensitive or confidential file.
+When the Azure Rights Management service for Azure Information Protection is activated for your organization, administrators and users can start to protect important data by using applications and services that support this information protection solution.
+Administrators can also manage and monitor protected documents and emails that your organization owns.

 Do not activate the Azure Rights Management service if you have Active Directory Rights Management Services (AD RMS) deployed for your organization.
 More information

-When the Azure Rights Management service is activated, all users in your organization can apply information protection to their files, and all users can open (consume) files that have been protected by the Azure Rights Management service.
+When the Azure Rights Management service is activated, all users in your organization can apply information protection to their documents and emails, and all users can open (consume) documents and emails that have been protected by the Azure Rights Management service.
 However, if you prefer, you can restrict who can apply information protection, by using onboarding controls for a phased deployment.
 For more information, see the Configuring onboarding controls for a phased deployment section in this article.

 For instructions how to activate the Rights Management service from your management portal, select whether to use the Office 365 admin center or the Azure portal:

-Office 365 admin center - requires global admin account
+Office 365 admin center - requires Global Administrator account

-Alternatively, you can use PowerShell to activate Rights Management:
+Alternatively, you can use the following PowerShell commands:

 Configuring onboarding controls for a phased deployment

-If you don’t want all users to be able to protect files immediately by using Azure Rights Management, you can configure user onboarding controls by using the Set-AadrmOnboardingControlPolicy PowerShell command.
+If you don’t want all users to be able to protect documents and emails immediately by using Azure Rights Management, you can configure user onboarding controls by using the Set-AadrmOnboardingControlPolicy PowerShell command.
 You can run this command before or after you activate the Azure Rights Management service.